Azure/Health-Data-and-AI-Blueprint/faq.md

 ingestion manually?**

 Some monitoring capabilities do not offer hooks to automate at this time.
-See the deployment guidance documents for instructions for enabling the features manually.
+See the deployment guidance documents for instructions to enable the features manually.

 **Why does the Resource Manager template fail to run because of my password complexity?**